Taimoormk/dev-circles-community-challenge/README.md

 - Multi Theme support is also baked right into the core, developers can either use the base theme or customize it as per their design specs.
 - Robust codebase using `TypeScript`.
 - Tested codebase.

+#### Star, Fork & Share
+Should you like these series of open source ReactPakistan projects, please consider giving it a star, perhaps fork it and share it across your circles, every contribution counts, like these too.